marc-leblanc/awx-ansible-install/readme.md

-# Ansible AWX Install
+# AWX Install in GCP using Terraform and Ansible

-Rudimentary ansible playbook to install AWX.
-Please read through the playbook and update things accordingly.
-Nothing is variablized yet so look for things like passwords, usernames.
+This repo can be used to deploy AWX within GCP.
+Provisioning of the Compute Engine VM Instance is handled by Terraform.
+Terraform also bootstraps the install of Git and Ansible and then kicks off the playbook run to install and configure AWX.

+**IMPORTANT NOTE:** Password for admin is currently hard coded into they the *pre-awx.yml* file on line 57.
+Update accordingly.
+This will likely be variablized in the future.

 ## Usage